ScienceComputing/NGSOmics_Programming/README.md

-# Awesome Quantitative biology ✨
+# Awesome Quantitative Biology ✨

 This repository houses conceptual viewpoints, coding practice, assignment/competition solutions based on the materials from a variety of computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.